-Notes: This table reports estimates of the treatment effects of the role model interventions on Grade 12 students' outcomes, separately by gender and performance in maths.
+Notes: This table reports estimates of the treatment effects of the role model interventions on grade 12 students' outcomes, separately by gender and performance in maths.
 Each row corresponds to a different linear regression performed separately by gender, with the dependent variable listed on the left.
-Students' performance in maths is measured from the grades obtained on the final maths exam of the $Baccalaur\acute{e}at$.
-Columns 1 and 2 (for girls) and columns 4 and 5 (for boys) report the local average treatment effect (LATE) estimates for students below and above the median level of performance in maths, respectively.
+Students' performance in maths is measured from the grades obtained on the final maths exam of the baccalauréat.
+Columns 1 and 2 (for girls) and columns 4 and 5 (for boys) report the LATE estimates for students below and above the median level of performance in maths, respectively.
 They are obtained from a regression of the outcome of interest on the interaction between a classroom visit indicator and indicators for the student being below or above the median level of performance in maths, using treatment assignment (interacted with the maths performance dummies) as an instrument for treatment receipt.
-The regression includes school fixed effects (to account for the fact that randomization was stratified by school) and the student characteristics listed in Table 1.
-Standard errors (shown in parentheses) are adjusted for clustering at the unit of randomization (class).
-Columns 3 and 6 report both the cluster-robust model-based p-value for the difference between the treatment effects estimates for students above vs. below the median performance in maths and, in square brackets, the p-value (q-value) adjusted for multiple hypotheses testing, using the False Discovery Rate (FDR) control method.
-Specifically, we use the sharpened two-stage q-values introduced in Benjamini et al. (2006) and described in Anderson (2008). p < 0.01, p < 0.05, p < 0.1.
+The regression includes school fixed effects (to account for the fact that randomisation was stratified by school) and the student characteristics listed in Table 1.
+Standard errors (shown in parentheses) are adjusted for the difference between the treatment effect estimates for students above versus below the median performance in maths and, in square brackets, the p-value (q-value) adjusted for multiple hypothesis testing, using the FDR control method.
+Specifically, we use the sharpened two-stage q-values introduced in Benjamini et al. (2006) and described in Anderson (2008). \\\ p < 0.01, \\ p < 0.05, \ p < 0.1.